baskerville/stoic/README.md

 - `site_dir`: directory to build the tree of items from
 - `output_dir`: directory to render the tree to
 - `layouts_dir`: directory to read the layouts from
+- `assets_dir`: directory in which the assets are located
 - `exclude`: list of directories not to be included in the tree
 - `items_per_page`: maximum number of items per page
 - `custom_filters`: a dictionary which will be merged to the Jinja2 environment filters